-3. Jesus alone is the One who bore our sins so that we could have forgiveness and be saved from them (Isaiah 53; Matthew 1:21; John 1:29; 1 Peter 2:24; 1 Corinthians 15:1–3).
+4. Jesus Christ is unique because He alone is the One who bore our sins.
+As our Sin-bearer, He grants us forgiveness and salvation and a right standing with God.
+No one else could take away our sin (Isaiah 53; Matthew 1:21; John 1:29; 1 Peter 2:24; 1 Corinthians 15:1–3).

-6. Jesus alone accepted worship as an equal with the Father (John 20:28–29; Philippians 2:6), and indeed God the Father states that the Son is to be honored as He is honored (John 5:23).
-All others, whether Jesus’ disciples or angelic beings, rightly reject that worship (Acts 10:25–26; Acts 14:14–15; Matthew 4:10; Revelation 19:10; 22:9).
+7. Jesus Christ is unique, as seen in the fact that He alone accepted worship as an equal with the Father (John 20:28–29; Philippians 2:6).
+Indeed, God the Father states that the Son is to be honored as He is honored (John 5:23).
+All others in Scripture, whether Jesus’ disciples or angelic beings, rightly reject that worship (Acts 10:25–26; 14:14–15; Matthew 4:10; Revelation 19:10; 22:9).

-10. It is Jesus who will rule the world at the end of this present age (Hebrews 1:8; Isaiah 9:6–7; Daniel 2:35, 44; Revelation 19:11–16).
+11. Jesus Christ is unique in that He will rule the world at the end of this present age (Hebrews 1:8; Isaiah 9:6–7; Daniel 2:35, 44; Revelation 19:11–16).

-12. It is Jesus who demonstrated that He had the attributes of God [e.g., the power to forgive sins and heal the sick (Matthew 9:1–7); to calm the wind and waves (Mark 4:37–41; Psalm 89:8–9); to know us, being perfectly acquainted with us (Psalm 139; John 1:46–50; 2:23–25), to raise the dead (John 11; Luke 7:12–15; 8:41–55), etc.]
+13. Jesus Christ is unique in that He demonstrated the attributes of God.
+In His ministry, Jesus showed that He had the power to forgive sins and heal the sick (Matthew 9:1–7); to calm the wind and waves (Mark 4:37–41; Psalm 89:8–9); to know people inside and out (Psalm 139; John 1:46–50; 2:23–25); and to raise the dead (John 11; Luke 7:12–15; 8:41–55).

-13. There are a great number of prophecies concerning the Messiah’s birth, life, resurrection, person, and purpose.
-All were fulfilled by Him and no other (Isaiah 7:14; Micah 5:2; Psalm 22; Zechariah 11:12–13; 13:7; Isaiah 9:6-7; Isaiah 53; Psalm 16:10).
+14. Jesus Christ is unique because He fulfilled prophecy.
+There are a great number of prophecies concerning the Messiah’s birth, life, resurrection, person, and purpose.
+All were fulfilled by Him and no other (e.g., Isaiah 7:14; 9:6–7; 53; Micah 5:2; Psalm 16:10; 22; Zechariah 11:12–13; 13:7).